scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ## Contributing
 I use this regularly for my classes to sync to Todoist (which is my work System of Record), please open an issue for any problems you encounter or questions you have!

+## Troubleshooting
+If you encounter any issues, please open an Issue with the appropriate data

 ## Contributors
 Thanks to all the below for their contributions!